 Stem Stitch is a basic quick and easy linear stitch, which I personally think is one of the most useful stitches there are.
 You can use this stitch to outline just about anything, and it is great for lettering as it will hold a curve well.
 If you find it looks a bit baggy, or loose make smaller stitches as you move around the curve.

 The above sample is actually quite small – as each stitch is just a bit bigger than a seed bead.
 You can see how the stitches define a tight curve without getting too messy.
 It’s a stitch that beginners will find useful and yet it is not a huge challenge to learn.
-As always, follow the link to a step by step tutorial for stem stitch and eye candy and have fun!
+As always, follow the link to a step-by-step tutorial for stem stitch and eye candy, and have fun!

 Beyond TAST week 4

 The stitch this week for the Beyond TAST challenge is Portuguese Stem stitch.
-This is a textured linear stitch that is best worked in a thread with the firm twist.
+This is a textured linear stitch that is best worked in a thread with a firm twist.
 It needs a bit of body to sit proud against the foundation fabric.

 Portuguese Stem stitch is an interesting stitch that follows a curve well.
 I think experienced stitchers will enjoy it.
 I am looking forward to seeing what people do.
 As usual, you can find a tutorial for stitch Portuguese Stem Stitch in my Stitch Dictionary.

 If you are new to hand embroidery the challenge is to learn the stitch and share what you have learnt.
 If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.